Towards a new classification of galaxies: principal component analysis of CALIFA circular velocity curves: Introduction

-There are a suite of dynamics-based classification schemes already present in the literature.
+There is a suite of dynamics-based classification schemes already present in the literature.
 We describe several of these approaches below, focusing on those studies with similar data, approaches or outcomes that are relevant to this work.
-For example, classification of {\sc Hi} 21-cm CVCs was proposed by \cite{Sofue1999} using a large sample of Sb-Sc galaxies.
+For example, classification of {\sc Hi} 21-cm CVCs was proposed by \cite{Sofue1999} using a large sample of Sb--Sc galaxies.
 They observe a steep nuclear rise of galaxy CVC and conclude that is a universal property for massive Sb and Sc galaxies, regardless of the existence of a bar and morphological peculiarities.
 However, less massive galaxies tend to show a rigid-body rise.
-They classify the observed CVCs into the following three types, according to their behaviour in the central regions: {\it Central Peak} type: CVC attains a sharp maximum near the center at $R\sim$ 100--500 pc, followed by a dip at $\sim$ 1 kpc, then by a broad maximum of the disc component (e.g., Milky Way). {\it No-Central Peak} type: The CVC rises steeply at the center, followed immediately by a flat part. {\it Rigid-Body} Type: The CVC increases mildly from the center in a rigid-body fashion within the central 1 kpc.
-This type is exception and is found in less massive Sc-type galaxies and it has been already reported by \cite{Casertano1991}.
+They classify the observed CVCs into the following three types, according to their behaviour in the central regions. {\it Central Peak} type: CVC attains a sharp maximum near the centre at $R\sim$ 100--500 pc, followed by a dip at $\sim$ 1 kpc, then by a broad maximum of the disc component (e.g., Milky Way). {\it No-Central Peak} type: The CVC rises steeply at the center, followed immediately by a flat part. {\it Rigid-body} type: the CVC increases mildly from the centre in a rigid-body fashion within the central 1 kpc.
+This type is found in less massive Sc-type galaxies and it has been already reported by \cite{Casertano1991}.

-\cite{Wakamatsu1976} propose a two-dimensional classification of 22 disk galaxies using their optical and/or {\sc Hi} 21-cm CVCs.
-For the goal, \cite{Wakamatsu1976} use two independent parameters: $\emph{k}$ ($=V_{\mathrm{max}}^2/r_{\mathrm{max}}$) and $\mathcal{M}$ (mass of galaxy within the Holmberg's radius, \citealt{Holmberg1958}), where $\emph{k}$ is the centrifugal force at the radius $r_{\mathrm{max}}$ at which rotation velocity attains its maximum value $V_{\mathrm{max}}$.
-The quantity of $\emph{k}$ is found to be correlated with morphological types (decreasing from early-type to late-types galaxies) and to be an indicator for the mass ratio of the bulge to the disk.
-On the other hand, $\emph{k}$ is not related with $\mathcal{M}$, and thus the mass is the other quantity to specify disk galaxies.
-Using dynamical properties of the 22 galaxies, they also find that late-type galaxies have systematically larger angular momenta and smaller rotational energies than early-type galaxies of the same masses have.
+\cite{Wakamatsu1976} proposes a two-dimensional classification of 22 disc galaxies using their optical and/or {\sc Hi} 21-cm CVCs.
+For the goal, \cite{Wakamatsu1976} use two independent parameters: $\emph{k}$ ($=V_{\mathrm{max}}^2/r_{\mathrm{max}}$) and $\mathcal{M}$ (mass of galaxy within Holmberg's radius; \citealt{Holmberg1958}), where $\emph{k}$ is the centrifugal force at the radius $r_{\mathrm{max}}$ and maximum value of the circular velocity, $V_{\mathrm{max}}$.
+The parameter $\emph{k}$ is found to be correlated with the morphological type (decreasing from early-type to late-type galaxies) and the mass ratio of the bulge to the disc, but not correlated with $\mathcal{M}$.
+Using dynamical properties of the 22 galaxies, they also find that late-type galaxies have systematically larger angular momenta and smaller rotational energies in comparison to early-type galaxies.